ESSENTIAL INFO

 This short course is a unique opportunity to understand and work with the voice-hearing experience in empowering and healing ways.

 Many people hear voices; in cultures all around the world, this phenomenon is found.
-It is often associated with psychic and emotional sensitivity, but it can be a distressing experience.
+It is often associated with spiritual and emotional sensitivity, but it can also be a distressing and disturbing experience.

 Using a deeply authentic approach based on peer support, lived experience and the Hearing Voices Approach, we provide recovery ideas and tools so that voices-hearers and support people can respond in more compassionate and helpful ways to voices.